axelGschaider/edWood/README.md

 4) COMPILING EDWOOD

+TODO: update the chapter!!!
+Now sbt is needed and make no longer supported

 In order to compile the edWood will need to have scala 2.9.\* installed.
 Go to www.scala-lang.org/downloads and follow the